SamMatzko/minetest-subways/README.md

 # [Minetest](https://minetest.net/) Subways - [ContentDB](https://content.minetest.net/packages/sylvester_kruin/subways/)

-### Note: a new updated version will be released on ContentDB sometime this summer.
+### Note: a new updated version will be released on ContentDB sometime in the next few months.
 Here is what's being done:

 - [X] Add a Brown Subway Wagon
 - [ ] Redo the Green Subway Wagon (with support for [Advtrains Livery Tools](https://github.com/Marnack/advtrains_livery_tools))